Home | Old Testament Studies | Isaiah 40-66 Table of Contents | Previous Section | Next Section |

 1. liars, vain talkers (BDB 95 III)

 2. soothsayers, from an Akkadian root (AB, vol. 20, p.
 72), which would make it parallel to "diviners" (line 2).
-The Barim priests of Babylon were known for their predictions (Leupold, p.
+The Barim priests of Neo-Babylon were known for their predictions (Leupold, p.
 133).

 SPECIAL TOPIC: DIVINATION

 44:26 "Confirming the word of His servant" God is in control of history.
-His forth-telling of future events is one way to prove to all mankind that God is the only Creator, Redeemer God (cf. Isa.
-41:22-23; 45:7,26).
+His forth-telling of future events is one way to prove to all mankind that YHWH is the only Creator, Redeemer God (cf. Isa.
+41:22-23; 45:7,26; see SPECIAL TOPIC: THE BIBLE [its uniqueness and inspiration]).
 Throughout this section of Isaiah prophecy is used as a means of God demonstrating His ability over against the inability of the occult practices to determine future events.

-The words "servant" (BDB 712) and "messenger" (BDB 521) are parallel.
-The first is SINGULAR and the second PLURAL.
+The words "servant" (BDB 712) and "messengers" (BDB 521) are parallel.
+The first is SINGULAR (UBS Text Project, p.
+122, gives the SINGULAR a "B" rating) and the second PLURAL.
 Is this meant to refer to

 1. the Servant